 Great execution starts with great leadership.
 We develop the self-awareness and communication skills leaders need to drive high-performing teams and build cultures that sustain growth.

-I'm Gautami Pillai, a senior program leader and execution strategist with 15+ years of enterprise experience — including nearly a decade at American Express.
+A senior program leader and execution strategist with 15+ years of enterprise experience — including nearly a decade at American Express.

 I founded Upsilon Vision to empower ambitious, scaling enterprises to lead with empathy, efficiency, and elegance — while driving innovation and accelerating speed to market.